anshulsinghh/fuelefficient/README.md

 ## What Is It?
 FuelEfficient allows users to understand their vehicle's emissions through a simply car selector tool.

-The tool allows users to input the year, make, model, and variation of any vehicle and then displays a personalized feedback.
+The tool allows users to input the year, make, model, and variation of any vehicle and then displays personalized feedback.
 An example is shown below (this was run on a 2005 Suzuki Grand Vitara Automatic 4-spd):
 <p align="center">
   <img src="https://cdn.discordapp.com/attachments/577336178643042334/720185360151216148/unknown.png" alt="Personalized Feedback">
 </p>